 VAT-registered companies can claim VAT taxes on goods and services they purchased for their business.
 This reduces your company’s taxable income in the EU and saves you money.

-How to Get an EU VAT Number if You’re a Foreign Company
+How to Get a VAT Number in the EU if You’re a Foreign Company

 Each country within the EU has its own VAT systems.
 Each of these systems generates a VAT number that covers sales within Europe but outside the country where your business is headquartered.